twitocode/Tantalum/content/University/Year 1/CS 1JC3/Operating System and the Internet.md

 - routers that connect the networks together
 - edges are network interfaces
 - hosts are computers

+### Bipartite Graphs
+a larger node can connect to a smaller note, but that smaller node can only connect to **2** nodes at once **hosts connect to physical networks**, **physical networks connect to hosts**
+	wifi switches and ethernet switches are included in the physical network
 ![[Pasted image 20251027185219.png]]
 ## Structure of the Internet
 The internet has 2 layers